Screenshot

 Self-regulated learning is about taking control of your learning journey.
 It involves setting goals and planning how to achieve them.
 As you work towards your goals, you monitor your progress and adjust your strategies to improve.
 After each learning experience, you reflect on how well you did and use that insight to set new goals and improve your learning methods.
 These skills, like goal-setting and self-assessment, are crucial for academic success and skill development.
 Knowing this, how can we facilitate self-regulated learning for students that are learning online?

-My Research Project
+Screenshot of My Project

-Design Process
+The Design Process

 Eventually, I implemented the dashboard fully in PowerBI and HTML/CSS/JavaScript using real clickstream data that was generated from students' use of university's learning management system as well as records of their academic progress such as their grades and submissions.
 The dashboard is also fully designed according to the TU/e house style and branding regulations.
 Eventually, the dashboard was enrolled for all participating students in one of the university's Bachelor programs.
 The dashboard used real-time data from students using an Azure Databricks connection and single sign-on with the TU/e's learning management system.
 The different versions of the dashboard were then evaluated and compared using a variety of usability metrics as well as cognitive and affective learning outcomes.